Who is Rudy Giuliani? - CNN Video

 Who is Rudy Giuliani?

-Everything you need to know about former mayor of New York Rudy Giuliani.
+Everything you need to know about President Trump's latest addition to his legal team, former New York Mayor Rudy Giuliani.

 Source: CNN